 Melissa has also been DVP/DMM of Intimate Apparel/Sleepwear and Hosiery at JCPenney.
 Currently, she is Senior Vice President at Scrubs and Beyond.

-Nicole moved to New York City upon graduating from Mizzou and began her career working for Ralph Lauren, where she discovered her passion for the creative side of the fashion industry.
-She started in the Design and Product Development Department designing accessories for the brand and from there, moved into a role in Visual Merchandising.
-After 5 years with Ralph Lauren, she decided to take on a new challenge as the National Retail Coordinator with Dolce & Gabbana, training staff all over the US and Canada on product knowledge and visual merchandising techniques.
-From here, she moved on to her next role working closely with Brazilian couture designer, Carlos Miele, as his International Brand Manager.
+She met Brazilian couture designer, Carlos Miele, at a fashion show and soon after began working closely with him as his International Brand Manager.
 She traveled to Paris and Brazil to oversee design concepts, brand launches, and international showrooms.
 She then worked as the Director of Visual Merchandising and Creative Services for Diesel.
 She oversaw the creative vision for corporate events, 9 company showrooms, and the retail/wholesale channels, as well as managing a team of Visual Merchandisers located throughout the US.
-Next, she went to work on the Visual Merchandising team at Michael Kors, helping to open over 65 stores domestically and abroad.
-Following that role, she worked for retail consulting firm, Winston Retail Solutions, utilizing all of her brand experience and knowledge as the Creative Account Manager working with clients such as Under Armour, Calvin Klein, Lucky Brand Jeans, and many more.
+For her next career move, she joined the Visual Merchandising team at Michael Kors, helping to open more than 65 stores domestically and abroad, while also creating the global visual directives for the company.
+Following that role, she worked for retail consulting firm, Winston Retail Solutions, utilizing all of her brand experience and knowledge as a Creative Account Manager working with clients such as Under Armour, Calvin Klein, Lucky Brand Jeans, and many more.

 TAM Advisory Board Council Members

 The members below served as long-term members who support TAM, the students, and initiatives of the program.
 We thank them for their support.